X01XX/UES-Forth/README.md

 When well developed, all adjacent dissimilar samples tested, the anchor of a corner will be in only one region, a defining region, else it will not be a valid corner.
 Each defining region will have a corner.
 Having more than one corner is possible, but not needed.
+One of a region's corners may be better than another, to be part of a corner cluster.

 Understanding is tenuous at first, then improves with more data, selected judiciously to find/test corners, like IRL.
 </pre>